Ethiopia's Lelisa Desisa wins marathon gold at World Athletics Championships | DW | 06.10.2019

 Ethiopia has scored its first marathon title since 2001 with Lelisa Desisa placing first at the World Athletics Championships in Qatar.
 The race began just before midnight to avoid the brutal daytime heat.

-Lelisa Desisa ran 2 hours, 10 minutes and 40 seconds to win the marathon race in Doha, Qatar and claim the gold medal for Ethiopia on Saturday.
+Lelisa Desisa ran 2 hours, 10 minutes and 40 seconds and forced a sprint finish to win the marathon race in Doha, Qatar and claim the gold medal for Ethiopia on Saturday.

 The 29-year-old Desisa placed ahead of his compatriot Mosinet Geremew and Kenya's Amos Kipruto.
 Geremew was only four seconds slower than Desisa, with Kipruto 11 seconds behind Desisa's time.